-PLUS, one parking space per 2 employees of the largest shifts.

-7.4.1.5 Schools and Churches

-- Every building used in whole or in part for an elementary school, public or private, having no grade above the eighth, shall have within 500 feet thereof, one parking space for each classroom. - Every building used in whole or part for a school for grades nine through twelve shall have one parking space for each classroom, plus one additional space for each 50 pupils. - Every building used in whole or part for the gathering of persons for deliberation or worship; or used as a school auditorium of a school in which any pupil is in a grade higher than eight, shall have within 500 feet thereof one parking space for each 5 fixed seats and one space for each 35 square feet of the usable floor area of such auditorium where seats are not fixed, in the largest auditorium used for public assembly.
-(Eighteen inches of bench seating shall equate to one fixed seat). - 7.4.1.6 Parking for conditional uses and uses not specified: For any conditionally permitted use, or where parking requirements for any use are not specified, parking shall be provided in an amount which the Director of Community Development finds adequate to prevent traffic congestion and excessive on-street parking.
-Wherever practical, such determination shall be based upon the requirements of the most comparable use specified in this section. - 7.4.1.7 Parking spaces shall not be less than 9 feet in width and 20 feet in depth, except that parking spaces with sides abutting a wall, curb, fence or similar obstruction, shall be a minimum of 11 feet in width.
+- PLUS, one parking space per 2 employees of the largest shifts. - 7.4.1.5 Schools and Churches - Every building used in whole or in part for an elementary school, public or private, having no grade above the eighth, shall have within 500 feet thereof, one parking space for each classroom. - Every building used in whole or part for a school for grades nine through twelve shall have one parking space for each classroom, plus one additional space for each 50 pupils. - Every building used in whole or part for the gathering of persons for deliberation or worship; or used as a school auditorium of a school in which any pupil is in a grade higher than eight, shall have within 500 feet thereof one parking space for each 5 fixed seats and one space for each 35 square feet of the usable floor area of such auditorium where seats are not fixed, in the largest auditorium used for public assembly.
+(Eighteen inches of bench seating shall equate to one fixed seat). - Parking spaces shall not be less than 9 feet in width and 7.4.1.6 20 feet in depth, except that parking spaces with sides abutting a wall, curb, fence or similar obstruction, shall be a minimum of 11 feet in width. - 7.4.1.7 Affordable Housing: - The minimum number of parking spaces provided may be reduced for affordable housing units in accordance with Chapter 11.19 (Affordable Housing Density Bonus) and as otherwise provided for in California Density Bonus Law (Government Code Sections 65915, et seq.) or as otherwise provided for by Government Code, or under other appropriate circumstances when written evidence justifying the reduction is provided and approved by the decisionmaker.

-- 7.4.1.8 Parking Lot Site Plans: Ninety-degree parking is encouraged throughout the Downtown Village Specific Plan area. - 7.4.1.9 Drive-through service lanes: Drive-through service lanes are not permitted in the Downtown Village Specific Plan.

-7.4.2 Standards for Parking Structures
+- 7.4.1.7 Parking Lot Site Plans: Ninety-degree parking is encouraged throughout the Downtown Village Specific Plan area.
+7.4. - Drive-through service lanes: Drive-through service 7.4.1.8 lanes are not permitted in the Downtown Village Specific Plan. - 7.4.2 Standards for Parking Structures